yowainwright/codependence/README.md

 brew install yowainwright/tap/codependence
 ```

-You can, of course, install codependence globaly or with bun, pnpm, deno, etc
-You can also install codependence with brew tap
+You can also install Codependence globally with npm, Bun, pnpm, or Deno.

 ---